 Research shows that low brain glucose can lead to poor decision making.
 In 2011, researchers tracking an Israeli parole board found that parole granting fluctuated wildly depending on the time of day.
 For example, if a prisoner saw the board early in the morning, he had a 70 percent chance of getting parole, but if he was in front of the board late in the day, he had only a 10 percent chance.
 This inequity in parole granting was connected with brain glucose depletion.1

-One shortcut is impulsivity.
+Another symptom of low brain glucose is impulsivity.
 For instance, a glucose-depleted brain overwhelmed by shopping choices wants the decision-making process to end.
 Hence, the impulse is to buy.
 Another shortcut is to err on the side of not making a mistake, like the glucose-depleted Israeli judges did by not granting parole, knowing they could always grant parole the next time.

 Reversing Low Brain Glucose

-Research has proven that a low brain glucose can be reversed immediately.
+Research has proven that low brain glucose can be reversed immediately.
 Researchers had dieters suppress laughter while watching a comedy to simulate mental stress.
 Then, the dieters were shown pictures of food.
 Brain imaging revealed there was more activity in the reward center of the brain and less activity in the impulse control area—the perfect setup for a diet cheat.
-When dieters were given sugar water, imaging showed that “the perfect setup for a diet cheat” was instantly reversed.3 Outside the lab, complex carbohydrates, such as fruit and whole grain snacks—which provide a slow, steady release of energy—are far better choices to fix a dip in glucose than sweet drinks.
+When dieters were given sugar water, imaging showed that “the perfect setup for a diet cheat” was instantly reversed.3 Outside the lab, complex carbohydrate foods, such as fruit and whole grain snacks—which provide a slow, steady release of energy—are far better choices to fix a dip in brain glucose than sweet drinks.

 So, the next time you’re ready to pass on a workout or are ready to abandon your diet, take a minute to pause.
 Are you stressed and experiencing low brain glucose?
 If so, try a complex carbohydrate intervention.
 It just might keep you on track to a healthier you.

-Clarity and Your Bodywork Session
+Brain Glucose and Your Bodywork Session

 Pain-relief massage requires good communication between you and your massage therapist.
 If you’re experiencing low brain glucose while on the massage table, your brain will be looking for shortcuts to conserve energy.
 A communication shortcut could result in inadequate feedback about the massage pressure, or you may not be inclined to express a concern (like mentioning that lying on your stomach for long periods of time hurts your back).
-Eating a small complex carbohydrate snack before the massage will help you avoid mental shortcuts without making you feel uncomfortable on the table.
+Eating a small complex carbohydrate food before the massage will help you avoid mental shortcuts without making you feel uncomfortable on the table.

-Regain Energy with These Complex Carbs
+Regain Energy with These Complex Carbohydrate Foods

 - Green vegetables